 I personally measure everything we sell and here is roughly how I do it.
 Keep in mind this is usually done with the tarantula still in it’s enclosure for both the safety of me and the tarantula I am trying to measure.

 I had this particular specimen out for a photo shoot she was pretty content in this pose.
 I figured it would be a good opportunity to take this picture with the caliper.
-Although the knees are slightly bent in this photo we can see the caliper reads approximately 2.6 inches leg-span.
+Although the knees are slightly bent in this photo (so this one will measure a little smaller) we can see the caliper reads approximately 2.6 inches diagonal leg-span/DLS.

 Don’t be discouraged, it is difficult even for me to get all the bends out of the knees so I usually measure them a little under their actual, fully outstretched size.
 This gives me a little wiggle room for their ad and I can never recall a customer complaining about getting a slightly larger specimen!